rogerUserGitHub/react-firebase-wordle/README.md

 ## General info

 This is app is built with React.js and is a Wordle clone, using firebase-auth and firebase-firestore.
 The app is hosted using firebase hosting.
+All business logic for the checking/verifying word input is my own.

 Still in progress, but live version here: https://wordle-1a9cb.web.app